-The Directorate of Emergency Services (DES) is made up of Office of the Provost Marshal and the Fort Myer Fire Department.
-The purpose of Emergency Services is to provide law enforcement, security and ceremonial support to Joint Base Myer-Henderson Hall and the United States Army Military District of Washington.
+DES is made up of Office of the Provost Marshal and the Fort Myer Fire Department.
+The purpose of Emergency Services is to provide law enforcement, security and ceremonial support to JBM-HH and the U.S. Army Military District of Washington.

 To provide the best logistical support to those who serve, represent and lead our Nation.

-The Public Affairs Office supports Joint Base Myers-Henderson Hall by communicating on behalf of the installation and its leadership - providing clear, accurate, timely information to internal & external audiences.
-We employ a variety of communication strategies- including internal news and information products, media engagement, and public outreach.
+The Public Affairs Office supports JBM-HH by communicating on behalf of the installation and its leadership - providing clear, accurate, timely information to internal & external audiences.
+We employ a variety of communication strategies - including internal news and information products, media engagement, and public outreach.

 The top priority of the the installation safety office is to safeguard and protect service members, their families, civilian employees and Army and Air Force property, as well as to create the safest workplace and living environment possible.

-Family Housing at Joint Base Myer Henderson Hall consists of 88 historic dwelling units on Fort Myer, Virginia and Fort McNair, Washington DC.
-Family housing is very limited and although all officer quarters are designated for key and essential positions there are limited quantities of enlisted quarters available on a first come basis.
-EMHD is committed to making your relocation to the National Capital Region as pleasant as possible by assisting you in obtaining adequate housing and providing assistance in renting or purchasing a home.
+Family Housing at JBM-HH consists of 88 historic dwelling units on the Myer and McNair Campuses.
+Family housing is very limited, and although all officer quarters are designated for key and essential positions, there are limited quantities of enlisted quarters available on a first-come, first-served basis.
+Housing Division staff is committed to making your relocation to the National Capital Region as pleasant as possible by assisting you in obtaining adequate housing and providing assistance in renting or purchasing a home.

-The chaplains, chaplain assistants and staff of the Joint Base Myer-Henderson Hall Religious Support Operations office, the U.S. Marine Corps Service and Support Battalion and the 3d U.S. Infantry Regiment provide a wide range of services on the Henderson Hall and Fort Myer portions of the joint base.
-Chapel programs include weekday and weekend worship, Sunday school, adult religious education and pastoral care.
+The staff of the Religious Support Office and the religious support teams of the U.S. Marine Corps Service and Support Battalion and the 3d U.S. Infantry Regiment provide a wide range of services on the joint base.
+The Chapel programs include weekend worship, Sunday school, adult religious education, and pastoral care.

 The DPW Environmental ManagementDivision (EMD) promotes environmental stewardship within the JBM-HH community by ensuring that sustainable methods and business practices are considered in daily decision-making.
 Our overall objective is to manage, reduce and eliminate environmental risks to the installation and to the environment.